 Big Tiles Look Best in Small Bathrooms

-Oddly enough, large tiles help make a small bathroom feel larger.
-Says Bloom Designs: "Select larger floor tile to open up the space.
-Lesser grout lines give the illusion of a bigger space."
+It may sound counterintuitive, but large tiles help make a small bathroom feel larger.
+Larger floor tile opens up the space.
+Lesser grout lines give the illusion of a bigger space.

 Replace Shower Curtain With Glass Door